 Similar in vigour and appearance to ‘Star of Yalta’ but with a rosy, rather than white throat.
-Requires a warm, sheltered position to grow.
+This annual climber needs a warm, sheltered position to grow.
 Flowering continues into early autumn.
 3m.

 Ipomoea lobata ‘Jungle Queen’

 The vibrant, multi-coloured tubular flower-spikes of this particularly robust selection (from K Sahin’s in the Netherlands) display a greater colour contrast than the species.
-For sun or shade.
+An annual climber for sun or shade.
 3m.

 Runner beans have long been grown as ornamentals for gazebos and arbours.
 This pre-1855 cultivar produces tasty, medium-sized pods and the attractive flowers can also be used as a garnish.
 3m.

 The contrasting colour combination of brick-red and yellow makes this a pleasing yet unusual plant that is well worth seeking out.
-It is excellent trailing in containers or as a compact climber.
+An annual climber that is excellent trailing in containers or as a compact climber.
 1.2m.

 Bright yellow-green and lime flowers ensure that this cheerful native of Asia Minor, will never go unnoticed.
 Best plants come from autumn sowings.
-Ideal for scrambling over a hedge or up twiggy supports.
+An ideal annual climber for scrambling over a hedge or up twiggy supports.
 1.8m or more.